lukacu/foldersync/README.md

-# python-foldersync
+# FolderSync

-Copy folder content in various ways
+A Python utility that lets you copy (and modify) directory content in various ways.